dotnet/csharplang/proposals/primary-constructors.md

 Records produce a warning if primary constructor parameter isn't read within instance initializers or base initializer.
 Similar warnings will be reported for primary constructor parameters in classes and structures:
 - for a by-value parameter, if the parameter is not captured and is not read within any instance initializers or base initializer.
-- for an `in` parameter, if the parameter is not red within instance initializers or base initializer.
+- for an `in` parameter, if the parameter is not read within any instance initializers or base initializer.
 - for a `ref` parameter, if the parameter is not red or written to within instance initializers or base initializer.

 ## Primary constructors on records